Trucks

 Meanwhile, public charging infrastructure for trucks is expanding in many parts of the world, making electric trucks a more attractive alternative for a growing number of businesses.

-“We see huge potential in battery electric trucks and believe they will help a lot of businesses to decarbonize,” says Lars Mårtensson.
+“We see huge potential in battery electric trucks and believe they will help a lot of businesses to decarbonise,” says Lars Mårtensson.
 “However, the reality is that they are not compatible with every truck operation.
 They cannot meet every business’ needs in terms of range and payload, and charging infrastructure is still insufficient in many parts of the world.
-For this reason, battery-electric trucks cannot solve the industry’s decarbonization challenges alone, and there’s a need for other solutions too.”
+For this reason, battery-electric trucks cannot solve the industry’s decarbonisation challenges alone, and there’s a need for other solutions too.”

 One of the biggest advantages of HVO is that it is fully compatible with existing diesel vehicles and infrastructure, allowing truck owners to transition with minimal disruption to their business.